-- SSE units are required to comply with international labour standards (ILS) and national labour legislation in respect of their employment relationships - ▶ ILS refer to the SSE or organizational forms that fall under it (e.g. R. 193, R. 204, R. 205) - ▶ The SSE promotes compliance with ILS among their members and undertake joint initiatives with other community actors to advance their rights (e.g. in Trinidad and Tobago, the National Union of Domestic Employees and its Service Workers Centre Cooperative have been advocating for national legislation to protect the labour rights of domestic workers) - Labour laws must be applied to avoid the misuse of the organizational forms that fall under the SSE (e.g. pseudo cooperatives)
+- SSE units are required to comply with international labour standards (ILS) and national labour legislation in respect of their employment relationships - ▶ ILS refer to the SSE or organizational forms that fall under it (e.g. R. 193, R. 204, R. 205) - ► The SSE promotes compliance with ILS among their members and undertake joint initiatives with other community actors to advance their rights - Labour laws must be applied to avoid the misuse of the organizational forms that fall under the SSE (e.g. pseudo cooperatives)